Board of Directors

 Chief Executive, MCF Loans

-Melanie Andrew is Chief Executive of MCF Loans a strong CDFI offering personal and business lending across the Midlands.
+Melanie Elliot is Chief Executive of MCF Loans a strong CDFI offering personal and business lending across the Midlands.
 Derbyloans started out five years ago; under Melanie’s leadership the business has successfully expanded across borders into Derbyshire, South Nottinghamshire and Staffordshire, opened local branches, making affordable finance more accessible to the community.
 She established a new brand “MCF Loans” Midlands Community Finance.
 Previously Melanie worked for HBOS and Abbey National (18 years).
 From branch management to Operational Training; instrumental in setting up/managing call centres with 200 staff in Retail Banking.
 As a Management consultant she established UK wide leadership programmes.
 Key skills:- exceeding K.P.I’s, coaching / mentoring, sales / lending, strategic development, change management, managing stakeholder relationships, funding contracts and business budgets.
 Passionate about the community and re-generation, she has a desire to develop people to reach full potential thus developing the CDFI sector for the long term.

 Chief Executive, Foundation East